-We will introduce an exclusion criteria to control the coherence of the within-subject measures.
 Demographics mismatch: we will compare the demographics provided by the participant and match them with the ones provided by prolific.
-We will collect this information twice, at T1 and T2.
-Mismatched submissions will be deleted and thus excluded from the analyses.
-The case of a mismatch might suggest that someone is participating borrowingby using someone else's account, which is in contrast.
-This criterion will reduce the likelihood that we will receive responses from two different respondents associated with our aim of the same participant id.
-Moreover, accurate demographics will help stratifying the sample for randomisation after T1.
-For this reason, mismatched submissions will be deleted and thus excluded from the analyses.
+We will collect this information twice, at $T_1$ and $T{2^n}$ Mismatched submissions will be deleted and thus excluded from the analyses.
+The case of a mismatch might suggest that someone is participating by using someone else's account.
+This criterion will reduce the likelihood that we will receive responses from two different respondents associated with the same participant id.
+Moreover, accurate demographics will help stratifying the sample for randomisation after $T{1^n}$

-- 1 [Titolo tabella?]
-Incomplete responses: according to the consent form, participants who leave the study - 2 are considered to have withdrawn their consent for the use of their data.
-For this reason, we will exclude - 3 participants who leave the study before completion.
+Incomplete responses: according to the consent form, participants who leave the study are considered to have withdrawn their consent for the use of their data.
+For this reason, we will exclude participants who leave the study before completion.